YosysHQ/yosys/docs/source/CHAPTER_Overview.rst

 All read accesses to the memory are transformed to $memrd cells and all write accesses to $memwr cells by the language frontend.
 These cells consist of independent read- and write-ports to the memory.
 Memory initialization is transformed to $meminit cells by the language frontend.
-The parameter on these cells is used to link them together and to the RTLIL::Memory object they belong to.
+The ``\MEMID`` parameter on these cells is used to link them together and to the RTLIL::Memory object they belong to.

 The rationale behind using separate cells for the individual ports versus creating a large multiport memory cell right in the language frontend is that